-That being said, the first step to troubleshooting logger problems is a simple reboot, of both the console and the computer to which the logger is connected.
+That being said, the first step to Weather Station Troubleshooting logger problems is a simple reboot, of both the console and the computer to which the logger is connected.
 This assumes, of course, that the logger is properly connected to the console and the USB port of the computer.

 Whenever there are issues related to viewing weather data on the PC, there are some basic steps which should be observed:

 - Ensure that the console is displaying all the data.
 If not, the fault may lie with the console or the ISS.
-Troubleshoot these faults before proceeding with troubleshooting the logger or the PC.
+Troubleshoot these faults before proceeding with Weather Station Troubleshooting the logger or the PC.

 - If the console display is functioning, unplug the USB from the PC for 10-20 seconds to force a reset, then replug and wait an additional 10-20 seconds before retrying the program.